 This bill aims to enhance public safety by providing additional protections for children and vulnerable adults from exposure to fentanyl.
 It amends Minnesota Statutes 2024, section 152.137, subdivision 2, to include specific prohibitions against knowingly causing or permitting a child or vulnerable adult to inhale, be exposed to, have contact with, or ingest fentanyl.
 This new provision is intended to address the growing concerns surrounding the dangers of fentanyl, which has become a significant public health issue.

-In addition to the new language regarding fentanyl, the bill maintains existing prohibitions related to methamphetamine, including manufacturing, storing chemicals, and allowing exposure to methamphetamine waste products or paraphernalia in the presence of children or vulnerable adults.
-The inclusion of fentanyl in the prohibited conduct section reflects a legislative effort to strengthen the legal framework protecting at-risk populations from harmful substances.
+In addition to the new language regarding fentanyl, the bill retains existing prohibitions related to methamphetamine, including the manufacturing, storing, and exposure to methamphetamine and its paraphernalia.
+The inclusion of fentanyl in the list of prohibited activities reflects a legislative effort to strengthen the legal framework protecting vulnerable populations from harmful substances and to impose criminal penalties for violations of these provisions.

 Statutes affected: